 This is your business and you set the rules.

-At a certain point we need to implement standards so we can continue to grow.
+At a certain point you need to implement standards so you can continue to grow.

-Florists can’t be afraid to talk about budget with our customers.
+Florists can’t be afraid to talk about budget with customers.

 When’s the last time you bought something, but had absolutely no idea what you were going to spend?